OMENScan/AChoirX/README.md

 HSH:<Filename> Will put the File hash in the &HSH Variable (Only supports a single File for now).
 Trim quotes for CKN: and CKY:

 12/28/2020 - Beta 37 - Implement CopyPath= for Single File Copy

+01/01/2021 - Beta 38 - Implement END:Reset to clear any Dangling ENDs.
+Use Judiciously.